 She says one of the things she learned from the placement was the value and essence of networking and collaborations between team members.
 “CSL, as an organisation, has been successful because of the importance and emphasis it places on its networks.”
 The Industry Placement Pilot gave Joyce the platform to tap into her future work practices.

 “This will contribute to my future work practices by firstly establishing contacts and building strong networks through which change can be easily facilitated to ensure sustainability in the energy policy sector and to inspire and develop information sharing, communication, collaboration and teamwork among my network.
 This enables us to strengthen each other and build capacity internally as well.”

-Joyce has mentioned that the placement experience will assist her with implementing her Reintegration Action Plan (RAP) as her planned activities involve social and environmental sustainability in policies within the energy sector.
+Joyce has mentioned that the placement experience will assist her with implementing her Reintegration Action Plan as her planned activities involve social and environmental sustainability in policies within the energy sector.
 “Hence, building strong and vibrant networks is an essential aspect of its success.”